tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

     f1(n)
 ```

-When run, it should, in theory, loop forever and never return a value.
-However,
+When run, it should, in *theory*, loop forever and never return a value.
-Python has a limit on how many times a function can call itself, and if it
+However, Python has a limit on how many times a function can call itself, and if
-reaches that limit, a `RecursionError` exception is raised:
+it reaches that limit, a `RecursionError` exception is raised:

 ```
 >>> f1()